runkelcorey/theme/README.md

 library(showtext)
 ```

-Before calling any of the themes in this repo, you must enable `showtext` to comandeer RStudio's graphics backend.
+Before calling any of the themes in this repo, you must enable `showtext` to commandeer RStudio's graphics backend.
 Otherwise, calling the library does nothing for the final product.
 Additionally, you must install the fonts to the R session.
 If, like me, you rarely save workspace images, you will have to re-install each R session you launch.